krokedil/klarna-order-management-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Order Management for WooCommerce please refer to our [documentation](https://docs.krokedil.com/article/149-klarna-order-management/).

 == Changelog ==
+= 2021.10.26    - version 1.6.8 =
+* Enhancement   - Add a action link to our documentation in the plugin list.
+* Fix           - We no longer trigger calculations when we complete an order with Klarna.
+This could cause issues with shipping taxes and some other tax plugins.
+* Tweak         - Updated URLs to our docs pages.

 = 2021.04.07    - version 1.6.7 =
 * Enhancement   - Add support for New Zealand.
 * Enhancement   - Add new filter to allow custom post statuses for when you can update an order. kom_allowed_update_statuses